openmfp/portal-ui-lib/docs/readme-generic-ui.md

 ## Defaults

-In case no `"detailView"`, nor `"listView` is provided the default values are used.
+In case neither `"detailView"`, nor `"listView` is provided, the default values will be used.
 In case no `"createView"` details are provided there is no possibility of creating a resource.

 ## Support

-For issues or questions, please refer to the project documentation or contact the development team.
+For issues or questions, please refer to the [project documentation and community resources](https://openmfp.org/docs/community).